 We gather for monthly outdoor activities such as field trips, native seed harvests, native garden installations, educational outreach, stewardship including invasive plant removal, and more.

-Here is a sample of our chapter activities and member services since August 2012:
+Here is a sample of our chapter activities and member services that we did just in 2016 and 2017 alone:

-- Created an informative Monthly Member Newsletter with timely educational articles, handouts and calendar of events
+- We provide each member with an informative Monthly Member Newsletter with timely educational articles and calendar of events.

-- Restored working relationships with the Nature Conservancy, Metroparks, Olander Park System, and Toledo Botanical Garden
+- Maintained working relationships with the Nature Conservancy, Metroparks, Olander Park System.

-- Collected native seeds for Toledo GROW’s Seed Swap.
-Distributed over 400 free packets to the public.
+- Collected native seeds for Toledo and BG’s Seed Swap.
+Distributed over 750 free packets to the public.